22 November 2017

 Poor prospects for the young

-Young people who get to university end up with crippling debts.
-There are few opportunities for the rest.
-A small minority gain apprenticeships, often with poor quality training.
+University students end up with crippling debts, while there are few opportunities for the rest.
 Many are offered short-term college courses and low-level qualifications, or shift between low paid jobs and unemployment.

 A mental health crisis among young people